SaaS Feedback: Everything You Need to Know About Collecting & Using It

 While there are many different types of SaaS feedback, the most important type for any product-led team is feedback on your current features and UX.

 It’s smart to have one central place to collect all of this feedback.

 Here’s what Frill’s own Frill board looks like:

-We have three different labels that organize the user’s feedback.
+We have four different labels that organize the user’s feedback.

 With Frill, you can create as many columns as you want, and manually assign the right label after a user has submitted an idea.

 There are a lot of benefits to having a dedicated feedback board:

 Gradually train users where to leave feedback